Run by School of Computer Science and Electronic Engineering

 Organiser: Dr Iestyn Pierce

 Overall aims and purpose

-To introduce the concepts of digital signal processing.
+To introduce the concepts of digital signal processing and transducers.
 To enable students to analyse and design simple digital processing systems.

 • Time and frequency response of linear systems, Z-transform; Continuous and discrete signals; Sampling theory; Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT); Digital Signal Processing (DSP) theory and systems; FIR and IIR filters; Deterministic and stochastic signals; Classical spectral estimation; Analogue to Digital Conversion.

 • Limitations of FIR and IIR filter design methods; Effects of finite word length and sampling on DSP systems; Effect of windowing and averaging on spectral estimation.

 • Design methods for FIR and IIR filters; Design of spectral estimation systems.

 Know and understand the characteristics and mathematical basis of a digital signal processing system and transducers, and how the characteristics relate to analogue input signals and to equivalent analogue systems.